Continuing Student Fellowships

 A complete nomination consists of three separate Qualtrics survey submissions (note nomination forms go live in late August):

-- A personal statement of no more than 500 words providing insight into your contributions to supporting a community of inclusion, belonging, and respect where individuals representing diverse backgrounds, perspectives, abilities, and experiences have the opportunity to learn and work productively and positively together.
-Within the personal statement, applicants may also provide details on any of their lived experiences historically underrepresented in graduate education including but not limited to
+• A personal statement of no more than 500 words providing insight into your contributions to supporting Cornell’s Core Value to provide community of inclusion, belonging, and respect where individuals representing diverse backgrounds, perspectives, abilities, and experiences have the opportunity to learn and work productively and positively together.
+Within the personal statement, applicants should also provide details of lessons learned from any of their lived experiences including but not limited to

 Nomination Deadline

-All nomination forms from the student, committee chair, and DGS must be submitted no later than 11:59 p.m. on September 30.
+All nomination forms from the student, committee chair, and DGS must be submitted no later than 11:59 p.m. on October 2.
 (If the application deadline falls on a holiday or weekend, applications will be due the next business day.)
-Fellowship award decisions will be announced by the end of October/early November.
+Fellowship award decisions will be announced by early November.